josephgalloway321/camera_positioning_system/README.md

 # Camera Positioning System :camera:

 ## Overview
-The main goal of this project ...
+The goal of this project is to create a stationary camera system that's controlled through a web-interface.
+The user can view live video feed while pivoting each servo to move the camera view.

 ___